 This article will consider the following ways of carrying out these steps:

-In most cases a bash script is a good solution.
+In most cases, a bash script is a good solution.
 However, not all storage locations allow you to upload files using shell commands.
-But if all that you want to do is save backups to a directory, then you can accomplish this using a simple script.
+However, if all that you want to do is save backups to a directory, then you can accomplish this using a simple script.

 To set up this solution, we need to install postfix mailutils.
 In Ubuntu we can do this as follows: